erisjacey/blog/posts/travel/japan-2023/onward-to-shiga-kogen.md

 ![dinner_food](/images/posts/travel/japan-2023/onward-to-shiga-kogen/dinner_food.jpg)

-It turned out to indeed be the case, as I realise my unhealthy self did need some fried food once in a while.
+It turned out to indeed be the case, as I realised my unhealthy self did need some fried food once in a while.
 To go even further, we each had a glass of beer.
 Personally, I thought their locally-brewed beer was terrible and would not want to have it again.

 ![dinner_beer](/images/posts/travel/japan-2023/onward-to-shiga-kogen/dinner_beer.jpg)